saurabh22suman/oreo.io-v3/TRACKER.md

 ## Decisions
 - Web framework: Gin for Go; FastAPI for Python.
-- DB: Postgres (to be added in compose later).
+- DB: Postgres for app runtime (dev/stg/prod).
+SQLite (pure-Go) only for unit tests.
 - Service comms: REST.
 Reverse proxy from Go to Python planned.

 ## Work Log